 340

-The EPIC AOCH product is derived from the spectral contrast in TOA reflectances between the oxygen (O2) absorption and continuum bands (also known as DOAS ratios).
+The EPIC AOCH product is derived from the spectral contrast in TOA reflectances between the oxygen (O2) absorption and continuum bands.
 The physical principle is that ALH affects the path length of backscattered light and the amount of light absorbed by well-mixed O2 molecules, thereby producing a spectral contrast between the O2 absorption bands relative to the continuum bands (Xu et al., 2019).
-The EPIC AOCH algorithm employs pre-computed TOA reflectances for a range of AOD, AOCH, surface reflectivity, and surface pressure.
-A flexible spectral fitting strategy is used to retrieve AOD and AOCH from EPIC atmospheric window bands and DOAS ratios, respectively.
+The EPIC AOCH algorithm employs pre-computed TOA reflectances for a range of AOD, AOCH, surface reflectivity, and surface pressure and retrieves AOD and AOCH.
 Three aerosol optical models are considered: smoke, Saharan dust, and Asian dust.
 The dust models are derived from AERONET measurements at Cape Verde and over East Asia, respectively (Xu et al., 2017).
 Aerosol vertical distribution assumes a quasi-Gaussian profile characterized by a centroid altitude and a fixed half-width at half maxima of 1 km.
 Hence, the EPIC-retrieved AOCH represents the altitude of peak volume extinction.

 IASI LMD mean dust layer altitude